iterative/dvc.org/content/docs/command-reference/push.md

 The default remote is used (see `dvc remote default`) unless the `--remote` option is used.
 See `dvc remote` for more information on how to configure them.

-Without arguments, it uploads all files and directories referenced in the current workspace (found in `dvc.yaml` and `.dvc` files) that are missing from the remote.
+Without arguments, it uploads the files and directories referenced in the current workspace (found in all `dvc.yaml` and `.dvc` files) that are missing from the remote.
 The `--all-branches`, `--all-tags`, and `--all-commits` options enable pushing multiple Git commits.

 The `targets` given to this command (if any) limit what to push.
 It accepts